typedb/typedb-docs/_09-query/06-aggregate-query.md

 To perform aggregation in Grakn, we first write a [match clause](/docs/query/match-clause) to describe the set of data and then use the `aggregate` query followed by one of the aggregate functions and the variable of interest.

 ### Count
-We use the `count` function to get the number of answers found in the match.
+We use the `count` function to get the number of the specified variable found in the match.

 <div class="tabs">